Foreign Language Testing

 Self-Evals, Placement Tests and Waiver Tests

 To satisfy a BA foreign language requirement at GMU, and for some minors at GMU, a student must show intermediate knowledge of a foreign language to graduate-language knowledge of course content up to and including GMU foreign language courses 202 or 212.
-A student can do this by taking the courses needed, having AP, CLEP, IB, SAT language credits, taking one of our waiver tests, or doing the procedure for a language we do not teach.
+A student can do this by taking the courses needed, having AP, CLEP, IB, SAT language credits, passing one of our waiver tests, or doing the procedure for a language not taught at GMU.
+Two other ways are outlined on this website:https://academicaffairs.chss.gmu.edu/ugradpolicies/ugpolicies/flwaiver

 Please look for the following terms on this page to find out which test you want/how to take each test.